The Lost Empire (1984 film)

 The Lost Empire is a 1984 American action adventure film written, produced, and directed by Jim Wynorski in his directorial debut.
-It stars Melanie Vincz, Raven De La Croix, and Angela Aames as women who infiltrate a fortified island ruled by an undead wizard (Angus Scrimm) his evil cult.

-The premiered on June 22, 1984 in Wilmington, North Carolina; followed by a general release in February 1985.
+It stars Melanie Vincz, Raven De La Croix, and Angela Aames as women who infiltrate a fortified island ruled by an undead wizard (Angus Scrimm) and his evil cult.
+The premiered on June 22, 1984 in Wilmington, North Carolina, followed by a general release in February 1985.